oborchers/Fast_Sentence_Embeddings/README.md

 **[X]** Optimized Input Classes

+(1) May vary significantly from system to system (i.e. by using swap memory) and processing.
+I regularly observe 300k-500k sentences/s for preprocessed data on my Macbook (2016).
+Visit **Tutorial.ipynb** for an example.

 Installation
 ------------

-This software depends on [NumPy, Scipy, Scikit-learn, Gensim, and Wordfreq].
+This software depends on NumPy, Scipy, Scikit-learn, Gensim, and Wordfreq.
 You must have them installed prior to installing fse.
-Required Python version is 3.6 for f-string compatibility.
+Required Python version is 3.6.

-As with gensim, it is also recommended you install a fast BLAS library before installing fse.
+As with gensim, it is also recommended you install a BLAS library before installing fse.

 The simple way to install **fse** is:

     pip install -U fse

-In case you want to build from the source, just run:
+In case you want to build from source, just run:

     python setup.py install